LTomer/vault-reader/README.md

-# vault-reader - Version 3.*
+# vault-reader
-The purpose of this task is to read secrets from HashiCorp Vault server in order to use it during the build or the release process.<br>
+The purpose of this task is to read secrets from HashiCorp Vault server in order to use it during the pipeline or the release process.<br>
-The task supported with generic Key-Value in version 1 & 2.

 ![](Images/icons8-safe-128.png) <br>
 >_The icons for that task was taken from https://icons8.com/_

+# Version 3.*
+The task supported with generic Key-Value in versions 1 & 2 without changing the path (although kv2's API is not compatible with v1).
+> What Changed on the path: <br>
+> V1: kv_name/level-1/../level-n <br>
+> V2: kv_name/data/level-1/../level-n <br>

+Currently, the vault-reader adds data level automatically. first, it tries to add data to support v2, if it doesn't work it tries it as is (without adding the data to the path).
+This option was added to the task because v2 is Incompatibility with v1 and there is no reason for the pipeline's processes to break. <br>
+This feature will removed on the next major version to be align with the API.

+> Version 4.* - Coming Soon
+> * Remove the support of v1 & v2 that added to the task - it should be align with HashiCorp vault API.
+> * Allow to run the task on the Pre-job process (Open issue)

 ## Task Configuration